KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 # NanoGPT Optimization Benchmark

-The goal of this benchmark is to collaboratively|competitively find strong optimizers for training small transformers.
+The goal of this benchmark is to collaboratively|competitively find efficient optimizers for training small transformers.
-Unlike the main NanoGPT speedrun which seeks to minimize *wallclock time* by any means, here we will restrict our aim to minimizing *step count* by improving the optimization algorithm.
+Unlike the main NanoGPT speedrun which seeks to minimize *wallclock time* by any means, here our goal is to minimize *step count* by improving the optimization algorithm.

-The architecture for this benchmark is fixed to a simplified variant of the speedrun, which should make experimentation accessible and convenient.
-Compared to the main speedrun, the setup used here removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.
-We have also switched from the sophisticated local-global pattern of attention used in the speedrun to simple causal attention across contexts of 1024 tokens.

 ## Quickstart